lanekelly/coldcut/README.txt

 clicking on the .exe, it will probably block you from running it.
 You'll need to choose to run it anyway.

-When downloading the AI model for AIDungeon, Windows Firewall will prompt you about Node.js using a network connection.
+When downloading the AI model for each game, Windows Firewall will prompt you about Node.js using a network connection.
 You will need to allow it to continue in order for the model to download to your computer.